Searching ...

 Corolla Wild Horses

-Here is where you’ll discover the beauty and grace of wild horses by the beach.
-These descendants of the Spanish mustang are highly sought out by painters, photographers, and writers who visit this area for inspiration.
-It will take a bit of planning to see these stallions since they roam around various areas.
-You can, however, explore further by renting a jeep or taking a guided tour with companies that operate within the area.
+Corolla Beach is where you’ll discover the beauty and grace of wild horses by the beach.
+These descendants of the Spanish Mustangs are highly sought out by painters, photographers, and writers who visit this area for inspiration.
+It will take a bit of planning to see these stallions since they roam around various wetlands and beachfronts.
+However, you can explore further by renting a jeep or taking a guided tour.

 North Carolina Aquarium

-Thankfully, not everything there is to see in the Outer Banks is outside.
-Indoor adventures are also available, one being the North Carolina Aquarium, where you can see rescued sea turtles being rehabilitated inside the STAR center.
-There are also various exhibits and educational research facilities to see and learn from, and you can experience the free animal programs and feedings daily.
-For a heart-pumping visit, you can schedule a dive with the aquarium’s sharks — if you’re brave enough.
+Not everything to see in the Outer Banks is outside.
+Indoor adventures are also available, including the North Carolina Aquarium, where rescued sea turtles are rehabilitated inside the STAR Center.
+Various exhibits and free animal programs and daily feedings allow you to see and learn about the creatures living right offshore.
+For a heart-pumping visit, schedule a dive with the aquarium’s sharks — if you’re brave enough.

 Shopping

 A trip to the beach just wouldn’t be complete without spoiling yourself with a bit of retail therapy!
-For the best shopping experience that the Outer Banks has to offer, be sure to head to these great shopping venues:
+For the best shopping experience, head to these areas where you can browse surf shops and coastal-themed gifts:

-For all your beach gear needs, head over to Kitty Hawk Surf Co., which sells brands like Roxy, Billabong, and Quicksilver.
-It’s also the number one destination for new and used water recreation gear.
+The venue has the atmosphere and quaint village vibes of oceanfront shopping, For all your beach gear needs, head to Kitty Hawk Surf Co., which sells brands like Roxy, Billabong, and Quicksilver.
+It’s also the first destination for new and used water recreation gear.
 There’s no need to travel far to get there — they have shops in Corolla, Nags Head, Duck, and Rodanthe.

 Scarborough Lane Shoppes

-Since 1995, the Scarborough Lane Shoppes has served shoppers at Duck, NC with stores such as The Nags Head Shop, Outer Barks, Ocean Treasures, The Mystic Jewel, and Confetti Clothing.
-The area is also home to a few restaurants such as Fishbones Restaurant and Duck Pizza Company if you get hungry while you shop.
+Since 1995, Scarborough Lane Shoppes has served shoppers at Duck, NC, with stores such as The Nags Head Shop, Outer Barks, Ocean Treasures, The Mystic Jewel, and Confetti Clothing.
+If you get hungry while you shop, nearby restaurants, such as Fishbones Restaurant and Duck Pizza Company, are there.

 Outlets Nags Head